heath3conk/grailstodos/README.md

 Restart
 -------
-If you've been following instructions and something just doesn't seem to be happening in your app that you think *should* be happening.
-See if your app is running and, if it is, shut it down with `Ctrl-C` and start it up again with `grails run-app`.
+You've been following instructions and something just doesn't seem to be happening in your app that you think *should* be happening.
+If the app is currently running, shut it down with `Ctrl-C` and start it up again with `grails run-app`.
+That's right, turn it off and turn it back on; there's a reason it's a classic.

 Command line errors